openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

   amount on the receipt.
-* Once you have uploaded your receipts, please add them to a report and submit it with [operations@openjsf.org](mailto:operations@openjsf.org) on cc, and the Memo field set to "YOURNAME - TRIPNAME".
+* Once you have uploaded your receipts, please add them to a report and submit it with [operations@openjsf.org](mailto:operations@openjsf.org) on cc, and the Memo field set to "YOURNAME-TRIPNAME".

 When we receive your report, we will send you a form via DocuSign to collect your payment details.
 At that point, you're done.